AidySun/MySQL/README.md

 * Ways to Launch Transaction
   1. start and commit transaction obversely
   2. `set autocommit=1` is recommended
-    * commit work and chain would commit the transaction and start next transaction, this would avoid extral begin
+    * commit work and chain would commit the transaction and start next transaction, this would avoid extra begin

 * Get long-time transaction longer than 60 seconds `select * from information_schema.innodb_trx where TIME_TO_SEC(tiediff(now(), trx_started))>60`

 ## Index

 * Implementation (data model of database)
   1. Hash table
     * good for fixed value, insertion